armheb/CycleGAN/README.md

 # CycleGAN
-This repository contains experiments with CycleGANs
+This repository contains experiments with CycleGANs.